astronomer/astronomer/docs/ee-dag-deployment.md

 After deploying, you'll see some stdout as the CLI builds and pushes images to your private registry.

-### 3. Check your Instance
+### 5. Check your Instance

-After a deploy, you should see your updated instance.

-If you're running our Enterprise Edition, go to `app.[baseDomain]` to view your list of deployments and workspace.

-If you're running our Cloud Edition, go to: https://app.astronomer.cloud/deployments
+Once you push your code, jump over to your deployment and you'll see the code you had locally running in your Astronomer environment!